-The BCDC Permit that applies to portions of Mission Bay South within the BCDC's jurisdiction (Permit No. 5-00, as amended) calls for the construction of P22 with the development of Blocks 29-32.
+The BCDC Permit that applies to portions of Mission Bay South within the BCDC's jurisdiction (Permit No. 5-00, as amended) calls for the construction of P22 in generally time period as the completion of Blocks 29-32.
 This will be one of the signature elements of Mission Bay's open space system.
 The design of the Event Center and other buildings will emphasize the importance of this space, and the bay beyond, with multiple publicly accessible overlooks and a porous, open-air "food hall" on the northeastern corner directly across from the park.